Spectral rigidity of two-dimensional Liouville tori: A second variation approach: Proof of Theorem

-In this section, we present the proof of Theorem~\ref{thm:secondorder}.
-The basic idea is to compute the second variation of the \emph{energy} functional (instead of the customary first variation of the length functional) and show that, thanks to the dependence on $\epsilon$ being only linear, the unperturbed geodesic $\gamma^{(0)}$ is a critical point of both the unperturbed energy functional $E^{(0)}$ and the first order expansion $E^{(1)}$; see \eqref{eq:E explicit} below.
+The basic idea is to compute the second variation of the \emph{energy functional} and show that, thanks to the dependence on $\epsilon$ being only linear, the unperturbed geodesic $\gamma^{(0)}$ is a critical point of both the unperturbed energy functional $E^{(0)}$ and the first-order expansion $E^{(1)}$; see \eqref{eq:E explicit} below.
 Combining the two associated Euler-Lagrange equations then allows us to conclude that $U \equiv 0$.
+We refer to the paragraph at the end of this section for a brief review of relevant notions in the calculus of variations used in this proof.